dbt-labs/docs.getdbt.com/website/docs/community/spotlight/sydney-burns.md

 id: sydney-burns
 title: Sydney Burns
 description: |
   In 2019, I started as an analytics intern at a healthcare tech startup.
-I learned about dbt in 2020 and joined the community to self-teach.
+I learned about dbt in 2020 and <a href="https://www.getdbt.com/community/join-the-community/" rel="noopener noreferrer" target="_blank">joined the community</a> to self-teach.
 The following year, I started using dbt professionally as a consultant, and was able to pick up various parts of the stack and dive into different implementations.
 That experience empowered me to strike a better balance between "best practices" and what suits a specific team best.
 I also <a href="https://coalesce.getdbt.com/blog/babies-and-bathwater-is-kimball-still-relevant" rel="noopener noreferrer" target="_blank">spoke at Coalesce 2022</a>, a highlight of my career!

   Now, I collaborate with other data professionals at Webflow, where focused on enhancing and scaling our data operations.
 I strive to share the same enthusiasm, support, and knowledge with my team that I've gained from the broader community!
 image: /img/community/spotlight/sydney.jpg